openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 FoldStatusHalfFolded
 ```

-**Function:** Indicates the device is currently half-folded.
-Half-folded refers to a state between fully expanded and folded.
+**Function:** Indicates the device is currently half-folded (a state between fully expanded and fully folded).
 For dual-hinge devices, it means hinge one is half-folded while hinge two is folded.

 **System Capability:** SystemCapability.Window.SessionManager